theobald-software/kb.theobald-software.github.io/content/_xtract-universal/xu-how-to-hana-dwc-integration.md

 - BI Analytic clients
 - etc.

-This article describes the simple steps how to extract and load SAP data to a database table on SAP DWC.
+The following article describes the simple steps how to extract and load SAP data to a database table on SAP DWC.
 This would be the data ingestion or staging part of a data load. <br>
 Any post-processing and data modeling on DWC is **not** covered in this article.